 List of actions for Tactic 2

-Establish volunteer, work-study, and internship programs in partnership with local health career training programs based in community colleges and universities, in order to create a recruitment pipeline.
+Establish volunteer, work-study, and internship programs in partnership with local health career training programs based in community colleges and universities, to create a recruitment pipeline.

 Promote diverse staff members into positions where their cultural and linguistic capabilities can provide unique contributions to planning, policy, and decision-making processes.